 When Joseph Popp wrote and released the world’s first extortion computer virus, the AIDS trojan, he set forth a wave of similar creations capable of crippling the output of even the world’s largest corporations.

 Ransomware now represents a major threat for most businesses that rely on digital technology to fuel their daily processes.
 Cyber criminals looking to make money quickly turn to ransomware to scare victims into paying them large sums via untraceable payment methods.
-Navigating this new, evolving space and keeping data secure at all times is a must for most modern businesses, but this is easier said than done.
+Most modern businesses must navigate this evolving space and actively work to keep their data secure, though it’s challenging.

 What Is Ransomware?

 To combat ransomware, you must first understand it.
 Luckily, ransomware is not a terribly tricky concept to comprehend.
-In fact, according to the FBI,¹ ransomware is simply malicious software designed to block a user’s access to their own digital files, systems, or networks until they pay a ransom to do so.
+In fact, the FBI1 defines ransomware as malicious software that blocks a user’s access to their own digital files, systems, or networks until they pay a ransom.

-Ransomware can take many different forms, depending largely on the type of system it is designed to infect.
-However, other factors may play a large part in deciding the behavior and format of ransomware.
+Ransomware takes many different forms, largely depending on the type of system it targets.
+Other factors also influence its behavior and format.
 For instance, a ransomware program designed to infect a niche banking platform is likely to differ significantly from a program meant to make PC users forward payments to an anonymous destination.

-Ransomware is also known to remain hidden from intended targets when it is first installed, only appearing when there is an opportunity to lock them away from particularly sensitive or valuable data they would have a hard time replacing.
+Ransomware often remains hidden from intended targets after installation, only revealing itself when it can lock them out of sensitive or valuable data they would struggle to replace.
 While the exact actions of a particular ransomware may vary depending on factors like those mentioned above, most share a number of unique capabilities that differentiate them from other forms of malware.

 What Does Ransomware Do?

 Ransomware first breaches a user’s or administrator’s machines and networks and encrypts files and data, making them inaccessible to the user but leaving them accessible to the hacker in order to force the victim to pay a ransom to regain access and security.
-Such attacks are generally carried out using a type of computer virus known as a trojan, and many of these leverage obscure vulnerabilities in target systems to bypass defenses.
+Attackers generally carry out these attacks using a type of computer virus known as a trojan, often leveraging obscure vulnerabilities in target systems to bypass defenses.

 How Ransomware Infects a System